mehulagg/gitlab/doc/administration/gitaly/index.md

 slow down Git operations.
 Gitaly can schedule a daily background task with a maximum duration to clean up these items and improve performance.

+WARNING:
+This is an experimental feature and may place significant load on the host while running.
+Make sure to schedule this during off-peak hours and keep the duration short.

 **For Omnibus GitLab**

 1. Edit `/etc/gitlab/gitlab.rb` and add: